lukalabs/onnx_gpt_loop/README.md

 # ONNX GPT Loop
 Export GPT2 full inference loop to the single ONNX graph.

-Such conversion increases inference speed by 20% and allows you to generate a full sequence in one call via your favorite runtime or inference engine: onnxruntime, triton, etc.
+Such conversion increases inference speed by 30% with compared with pure PyTorch model with cached past-key-value.
+It allows you to generate a full sequence in one call via your favorite runtime or inference engine: onnxruntime, triton, etc.

 [Quick Start](#quick-start)